kekyo/Epoxy/README.md

 ## History

+* 1.14.0:
+  * In Avalonia 11, allow URLs to be specified in the namespace when referencing Epoxy from XAML.
+    It can be specified as `xmlns:epoxy="https://github.com/kekyo/Epoxy"`.
+  * Fixed EventBinder not working properly in Avalonia in some cases (#42)
+  * This is the final version of the Xamarin Forms and Template package.
 * 1.13.0:
   * .NET MAUI package has been resurrected because Xamarin Forms is no longer supported (#39)
     * However, there is no template project.
 To use Epoxy in your MAUI project, simply add the `Epoxy.Maui` package.